vseryakov/backendjs/README.md

 # API endpoints provided by the backend

+## Authentication and sessions

+- `/auth`

+   This API request returns the current user record from the `bk_auth` table if the request is verified and the signature provided is valid.
+If no signature or it is invalid the result will be an error with the corresponding error code and message.

+   Parameters:

+   - `_session=1` - if the call is authenticated a cookie with the session signature is returned, from now on all requests with such cookie will be authenticated, the primary use for this is Web apps
+   - `_session=0` - clears all sessions cookies, if no session or no cookies provided returns an error for not authenticated request
+   - `_accesstoken=1` - returns new access token to be used for subsequent requests without a signature for the current account, the token is short lived with expirtion date returned as well.
+This access token can be used instead of a signature and is passed in the query as `bk-access-token=TOKEN`.

 ## Accounts
 The accounts API manages accounts and authentication, it provides basic user account features with common fields like email, name, address.